RunestoneInteractive/RunestoneServer/README.rst

     * on windows, you will also need to edit models/0.py
         * remove the line ``from os import uname``
         * remove the section beginning ``if 'local' in uname()[1] or 'Darwin' in uname()[0]:``
-    * You may also need to put the connection string somewhere else, TBD
-    * You will need a customization to runestone/modules/chapternames.py
-        * (Note: hopefully, this will be fixed in the future so that it automatically reads from models/1.py)
-        * In chapternames.py, where it sets dburl = a connection string, put your connection string there.
+    * set and export environment variables for DBHOST, DBUSER, DBPASS and DBNAME

 * Edit /applications/runestone/books/<yourbook>/pavement.py
     * set the master_url variable for your server, if not localhost

-# Run web2py once, so that it will create all the tables
+7. Run web2py once, so that it will create all the tables
     * cd web2py/
     * python web2py.py

-# Build the book.
+8. Build the book.

 * cd web2py/applications/runestone/books/<your book>